scarpe-team/shoes-spec/README.md

 If you want to test an existing Shoes implementation, you'll find them in the "implementations" directory.
 Normally you can cd into the appropriate subdirectory and then run "bundle exec rake shoes-spec"

+For known implementations, the Shoes-Spec repo does regular test runs to check compatibility.

 ## Test Case Limitations

 Shoes-Spec works with a variety of display services.
 That means, for instance, that your test code and your Shoes application may be running in different processes, or even possibly on different computers.
 A display service that's designed for that (e.g. Scarpe-Wasm compiles your Shoes app to Wasm and tests with Capybara and a remote browser) will be able to patch over some of that, for instance by creating proxy objects and shipping Ruby code back and forth.